-This Project Report was funded by the European Union's COSME Programme.
 Disclaimer: The content of this Document represents the views of the author only and is his/her sole responsibility; it cannot be considered to reflect the views of the European Commission and/or the Executive Agency for Small and Medium-sized Enterprises (EASME) or any other body of the European Union.
-The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains
+The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains.

 Project Strengthening clusters Management Activities and Running Trans-national

 for implementation of nearly Zero Energy Buildings - SMART4NZEB

 Grant Agreement No. 874425

 Version 0.0

-Date 26/05/2020
+Date 30/11/2021

-WP
+WP 4

 Work Package Leader PRO-AKADEMIA

 Dissemination level Internal (Only for SMART4NZEB Consortium Members)

-Authors Katarzyna KORCZAK
+Authors Katarzyna KORCZAK, Ewa KOCHAŃSKA

 Reviewers PRO-NZEB, SGG, PSDik, Dundjer

-Abstract The current paper provides guidelines and framework for development of an

-individual cluster strategy for each of participating partner.
+Abstract This document presents the development and innovation strategy of the Polish Construction Cluster.
+Section 1 presents the context of the document, which was developed within the SMART4NZEB project framework.
+Section 2 describes the global environment of the cluster - relevant policy instruments, as well as market and technological trends.
+Section 3 presents the cluster - its history, coordinator, members, and current position.
+Section 4 presents the cluster strategy, setting strategic and operational objectives, alongside the cluster mission and vision.
+Finally, section 5 consists of the action plan, which supports the implementation of the strategy.

 Keywords Strategy development, guidelines